 - The Biology and Math GPA carries greater weight in the point score than other general education courses.

 Admission Steps for Radiography Program

 - Complete a Radiography Information Session by March 1.

 - Official high school transcripts or equivalency

-- Partial transcript if currently enrolled in high school (final transcript must be submitted at the time of graduation)
+- A partial transcript if currently enrolled in high school.
+A final transcript must be submitted at the time of graduation

 - Official transcripts from all colleges attended

-- TEAS V or ATI/TEAS score(s) (if within the last five years) to Student Services if testing occurred at a site other than ECC results must be delivered to the College through official means by the agency that administered the test.
-Contact atitesting.com or (800) 667-7531.
+- TEAS V or ATI/TEAS score(s) (if within the last five years) to Student Services if testing occurred at a site other than ECC; for students who have difficulty obtaining their official scores from another site, contact the Radiography Admissions Counselor.

 - Eligible applicants are ranked according to their point score.
-The highest ten (10) ranked applicants who have a 2.5 Admission GPA or greater will move to Step III.
+The highest twenty (20) ranked applicants who have a 2.5 Admission GPA or greater will move to Step III.

 - Applicants who have a 2.5 Admissions GPA but do not have a point score high enough to move to Step III initially will remain at Step II and receive notification that they are on a waiting list (approximately three (3) weeks after letters of conditional acceptance letters go out to the top ranked applicants).
 Many applicants will give up their seat for a variety of reasons, which opens up seats for applicants on the waiting list.

 - All applicants who remain at Step II at end of spring semester will have their Point Score recalculated with spring semester grades and will be re-ranked.
 Ranked applicants with a 2.5 Admission GPA will move to Step III as seats become available over the summer.